allanbunch/node-red-openai-api/README.md

 - **Configurable and Flexible**: Adapt to a wide range of project requirements, making it easy to integrate AI into your IoT solutions.
 - **Powerful Combinations**: Utilize Node-RED's diverse nodes to build complex, AI-driven IoT workflows with ease.

-## Release Notes (v1.89.0)
+## Release Notes (v1.103.0)

-- **Ehancements:**
+### Ehancements

-  - Upgraded the OpenAI API Library dependency from [v4.87.3](https://github.com/openai/openai-node/releases/tag/v4.87.3) to [v4.89.0](https://github.com/openai/openai-node/releases/tag/v4.89.0)
+- Upgraded the OpenAI API Library dependency from [v4.89.0](https://github.com/openai/openai-node/releases/tag/v4.89.0) to [v4.103.0](https://github.com/openai/openai-node/releases/tag/v4.103.0)
-- **Features:**
-  - New audio helpers
-  - New API models for TTS, STT, + new audio features for Realtime

-## What's New in Version 1.x

-Version 1.0 of the **node-red-openai-api** node brings significant enhancements and new possibilities, including:

-- **API Upgrade to OpenAI Assistants v2**: Transition to the new Assistants v2 API version with extended features.
-This upgrade leverages the updated OpenAI NodeJS package, which supports newer models and capabilities, enhancing AIoT applications.
-- **Response Object Parity**: Updated response objects to closely align with the OpenAI documented response object structures, ensuring that your integration can seamlessly handle newer data formats.
-- **New Functionalities**: Addition of new capabilities such as Batch requests and Vector Store features to enhance your projects.
-- **Updated Examples**: Updated [examples](./examples/) showcasing new API features and functionality.
-- **Bug Fixes**: Closed out a series of bugs improving overall usability and stability.
+### Notable Features & Changes

+- Full Model Context Protocol (MCP) tool support for the `responses` API.
+- Added support for the new `container` endpoint.
+- Added support for the new `containerFiles` endpoint.
+- Added a simple MCP tool use example flow to the `examples` directory.
+See: [MCP Example](./examples/responses/mcp.json).

 ### Important Notice Regarding Compatibility